sorpaas/flow/README.md

 line 106, change that to trainee's id as you got above.
 Around line 112, change that to minimizer's id as you got above.

-Now unfortunately you need to restart the server.
+Now, you need to restart the server.
 Go to the REPL and run:

 ```
 (reset)